samuelcorsan/samuelcorsan/README.md

 # 💫 About Me:

-I'm **Samuel Corsan**, a full-stack developer with 4 years of programming experience.
+I'm **Samuel Corsan**, a full-stack developer coding since I was 9.
 I work as a freelancer on various projects.

 🌱 **Maintainer** @ fellows.best
 <br></br>